Attensadev/attensa-api-docs/source/includes/_streams.md

 tagIds | Stream tag IDs to tag the stream | No | [String] | []
 categoryIds | Categories to put the stream in | Yes (empty array for no categories) | [String] | []

+<aside class="notice">Including the optional itemLogoUrl will also set the value of the stream's items' logoUrl values in item responses.</aside>

 ### Response